byronwall/byronwall.github.io/_posts/2015-07-13-convert-svn-to-github-on-an-old-dead-repo.md

 The second approach was using the [import feature on GitHub](https://import.github.com/new).
 In order to get this going, I needed to expose `svnserve` to the outside world.
 After repurposing `home.byroni.us` for this cause, I was able to get GitHub to recognize the repo.
 Note that to make this work I used `svn://home.byroni.us:3690`.
 It did not work with `http://` at the front.

-This approach is much easier because it allows you to redfine the authors while it processes the repo instead of going through a text file.
+This approach is much easier because it allows you to define the authors while it processes the repo instead of going through a text file.

-For the cost of exposing `svnserve` to the outside world, this second approach was far prefered.
+For the cost of exposing `svnserve` to the outside world, this second approach was far preferred.
 It handled a much larger repo faster than the other method.